briangershon/planning-poker/README.md

 ## About

-The game is an entry in the [Cloudflare Developer Challenge](https://challenge.developers.cloudflare.com).
+This game began as an entry in the [Cloudflare Developer Challenge](https://challenge.developers.cloudflare.com).
+See [Changelog](./CHANGELOG.md) for `v1.0.0`.

+Websocket support was added in `v2.0.0`.

 The Cloudflare Developer Challenge is an event where developers are challenged to build an application using at least two of the products from the Cloudflare developer platform.

-This project uses Cloudflare Workers, Workers KV, Durable Objects, and Cloudflare Pages.
+This project uses Cloudflare Workers, Workers KV, Durable Objects, Websockets and Cloudflare Pages.
 Also React, Redux Toolkit, TypeScript and Snowpack.

-This was a good fit for Cloudflare `Durable Objects` since each game manages state for multiple players.
+This project was a good fit for Cloudflare `Durable Objects` since each game manages state for multiple players, as well as `Websockets` for real-time player updates.

 ## Screenshot